JulianG/juliangaramendy.dev/content/blog/use-promise-subscription/index.md

 ## Quick Example

-If you're after a quick example, here you are:
+If you're after a quick example, try this:

 ```js
 function BananaComponent() {